achintyagi/sustearn/src/index.md

       introduction: "A financial expert ensuring our sustainability initiatives align with fiscal responsibility"
   mission:
     label: "Our Mission"
     description: "Our mission is to empower businesses, organizations, and individuals by providing comprehensive sustainability measurements and actionable mitigations.
-Through behavioral change nudging and a rewards system, we aim to assist them in achieving optimal sustainable practices while fostering a culture of environmental responsibility and offering tangible incentives for their efforts."
+Through behavioral change nudging and a rewards system, we aim to empower everyone."
   belief:
     label: "Our Belief"
     description: "We believe that behavioral nudging and monetary rewards are potent tools for driving sustainability.
 By influencing behaviors and providing incentives for adopting environmentally friendly practices, we aim to make sustainability a natural and rewarding part of daily life."